ernop/slay-the-spire-harness/README.md

 Todos
 ==

- - I should try out events to handle some of these really rare connections. i.e. no other status except PlatedArmor cares when a player takes attack damage; why should I call ApplyStatus on every status whenever that happens?
-And i don't just want to have cutouts directly in the damage code.
+ - minimal example of C/RC situation and verify that all paths are considered
+ - absolute/montecarlo - which way to go? for very small fights absolute is okay.
+ - I need helper methods to visualize the Choice/RandomChoice method
+ - better "show full turn" methods
+ - why isn't it finding all good lines?
+ - tests for exhaustion of all good lines. make sure it finds all.
+ - picking the shorter line to a win
- -- better to emit events when something happens and platedarmor just listens.
+ - better to emit events when something happens and platedarmor just listens.
  - fix output so I can see what's going on - bad experience when running through nunit.
  - Are enemy attacks/actions best characterized as cards?
 Would make it easier in some ways since enemy "turns" could be the same as players.
  - deck concepts - exhaust, draw, etc.  New test classes just for this